The internet has revolutionized so many industries and businesses.

 Of course, to have Amazon self-publishing create a steady income for you, you do need to take some steps.
 Your books aren’t going to sell themselves.
 Because you are the publisher, you’re also the marketer.
 You have to get the word out about your book.
 And you won’t be an overnight success.
 But you can make money… and the opportunity is growing.

 One of the authors that is an example of this growing opportunity is Adam Croft, who writes and then puts out his mystery novels through Amazon self-publishing.
-He started in 2011 and after publishing nine books over the years, made $1.4 million in 2016.
+He started in 2011 and was on track to make $1.4 million in 2016.

 Types of Self-Publishing Options on Amazon